AFRICA

 2) Which authorities enforce the merger control regulation?

-Merger control is enforced by the Competition Commission (ComCo), ComCo's chamber for concentrations (Chamber) and ComCo's secretariat (Secretariat).
+Merger control is enforced by the Competition Commission (ComCo), ComCo's chamber for concentrations of undertakings (Chamber) and ComCo's Secretariat (Secretariat).

 3) Relevant regulations and guidelines with links: